solar464/47BBlocks/README.txt

     - public HashSet<Pair> getEmpty()
     - public int getH()
     - public int getW()
-         various accessor methods
+         various accessor methods: initial (Board), goal (Board), empty spaces generated for (init), height and width of the (Board)s

     - public Board solve()
          contains the algorithm used to solve the given puzzle and returns the final board if solved

     - public void printPath(Board)
-         prints the path from the given board to the initial configuration prints various debugging statements depending on the mode
+         prints the path from the given board to the initial configuration using through the references to the parent (Board) in each (Board) prints various debugging statements depending on the mode

     - public static void printOptions()